Prepping: What It Is, Why It’s Important, And Are Preppers Really Nutjobs?

 - Personal Documents – Keep original copies of vital documents in a fire-proof safe.
 You can also make copies of these documents and keep them in a water-proof plastic envelope in your bug out bag.
 Important documents include birth certificates, passports, titles and deeds, and insurance policies.
 Keep laminated photos of family members in case you get separated.

-- Cash – If you need to depart your home, there’s no guaranteeing that credit card machines will work.
+- Cash – If you need to depart your home, there’s no guarantee that credit card machines will work.
 There’s also the itty-bitty fact that there are no ATMs in the wilderness.
 Lastly, you may come across someone who has an item that you desperately need, so make sure that you carry at least a few hundred dollars, with plenty of small bills as well.

 - Cooking Supplies – You may not have a lot of room for cooking and eating supplies, but you should at least consider including a small camp pot and a set of utensils.
 The pot could be useful in case you need to boil water and cook food.
 If you have space, a small rocket stove or a portable wood-burning camp stove would go a long way.